IT Outsourcing

 Instead of micromanagement, clients can take advantage of positive control and observation.
 These are the keys to an effective client and outsourcer relationship.
 This means that clients and other stakeholders have access to project updates and performance without constant meetings or emails and, most importantly, without interfering in the work of developers.
 This is not to be confused with spying or recording screens.
 That creates lots of data that does not provide any real estimation of performance.
 Instead, clients can use tools to collect data and AI to analyze it in the background.
 These instruments gather information on activities within a project, such as task status changes, comments, commits, and other actions the outsourcing team should perform.
 Then, they provide insights into performance to help both developers and stakeholders make necessary adjustments and informed decisions.

-Enji offers several convenient features to help businesses obtain complete transparency into the work of outsourcing teams.
+Enji offers several convenient features to help businesses obtain complete transparency in the work of outsourcing teams.
 Visibility reduces the chances of any critical issues occurring and helps teams and managers resolve roadblocks.
 Enji provides all this information with AI-powered insights in a single platform:

-- Concise and visual dashboards: Stakeholders and managers see a project’s current status anytime no matter where an outsourcing team is located.
+• Concise and visual dashboards: Stakeholders and managers see a project’s current status anytime no matter where an outsourcing team is located.

-- Asynchronous stand-ups: Text-based status updates that are available to all team members and stakeholders and are used to create succinct reports.
+• Asynchronous stand-ups: Text-based status updates that are available to all team members and stakeholders and are used to create succinct reports.

-- Automated alerts: Keep outsourcers on task and aligned with a proper workflow through reminders for engineers to check tasks, leave comments, and perform other activities.
+• Automated alerts: Keep outsourcers on task and aligned with a proper workflow through reminders for engineers to check tasks, leave comments, and perform other activities.

-- AI-powered summaries: Receive concise text reports on individual and team activity for a given period of time without meetings or emails.
+• AI-powered summaries: Receive concise text reports on individual and team activity for a given period of time without meetings or emails.

-- Copilot: Available 24/7 to answer project-related questions and provide insights to boost performance based on the team’s data.
+• PM Agent: Available 24/7 to answer project-related questions and provide insights to boost performance based on the team’s data.

 Companies can use Enji in projects with one or several outsourcing teams because it scales to match the needs of users.
 Stakeholders enjoy peace of mind with regular updates and visibility, while vendors reap the benefits of data-driven processes.